 The conference registration fee is $160.
 This fee includes all conference sessions, Friday evening reception and dinner, and Saturday lunch.
-Registration will open at this site in November.
+Registration is open until December 13, 2019.

 The SLAC-WPA 2020 Conference Hotel is the Holiday Inn Lancaster at 26 East Chestnut Street, a mile-and-a-half drive from the Franklin & Marshall College campus.

-To make reservations, visit the Holiday Inn website or call the Holiday Inn Lancaster at 717-394-0900 and mention the SLAC-WPA conference to receive the conference room rate of $119 a night.
-Please note that the room rate does not include breakfast.
+To make reservations, visit the Holiday Inn website or call the Holiday Inn Lancaster at 717-394-0900.

 Parking is available at a discounted rate of $12 a day (unlimited access) in the Lancaster Parking Authority’s Duke Street parking garage adjacent to the hotel.